 When I returned to the factory, I saw trucks delivering green leaves from different collection centers.
 At the delivery point, leaves are weighed, graded and registered.

 There was another briefing before I entered the factory.
 This time, I was given a code of conduct which, among other things, prohibited taking photos inside the factory.
 I was also instructed to wear a white laboratory coat and step on the germ-killing liquid concoction at the entrance.

 The first step in tea processing is removal of excess moisture.
+This task is known as withering.
 Humidity content of green leaves is reduced by 30% or so.
 This is done by spreading out fresh leaves on ventilated troughs.
 From there, the leaves are placed on a magnetic conveyor belt designed to extract ferromagnetic materials.
 In other words, excess water is sucked out of the leaves and metallic particles, if any, are removed and trashed.

 When moisture content is lowered, the leaves are rolled for about thirty minutes.
 STC uses a rolling method known as Crushing, Tearing and Curling (CTC).
 In this case, the leaves spin on rollers fitted with sharp teeth that crush, tear and curl them into small pellets.

 All types of tea come from the Camellia sinensis plant.
 Classification depends on the degree of fermentation.
 The oxidized polyphenolic compounds formed during the process of fermentation determine the color, flavor, taste and aroma of the final product.
 After this stage, tea leaves are dried and packaged.